Differentially Private False Discovery Rate Control: FDR Control and Power of PrivateBHq

 \section{FDR Control and Power of PrivateBHq}

-As an application of Theorem \ref{thm:robustfdr}, this section considers FDR control and power of PrivateBHq, proving the informally stated claims (b) and (c) from Section \ref{sec:back-privatebhq}.
-Throughout this process, we assume that the assumptions of Theorem \ref{thm:main_pri} are adopted.
-In particular, given the $p$-value functions $p_1, \dots, \_m$ we have chosen $\eta,\nu$ so that all $p_i$ are $(\eta,\nu)$-sensitive.
-As such, PrivateBHq preserves $(\epsilon, \delta)$-differential privacy, and for brevity this fact will not be reiterated in this section.
+As an application of Theorem \ref{thm:robustfdr}, this section considers FDR control and power of PrivateBHq.
+Throughout this process, we take the assumptions of Theorem~\ref{thm:main_pri} as given.
+That is, we assume that each $p_i$ is $(\eta,\nu)$-sensitive and the parameters satisfy $\epsilon \le 0.5, \delta \le 0.1$, and $m' \ge 10$.
+From Theorem~\ref{thm:main_pri}, PrivateBHq preserves $(\epsilon, \delta)$-differential privacy, and for brevity this fact will not be reiterated in this section.

 The proposition below demonstrates that the PrivateBHq is indeed compliant by making the cutoffs $\{\gamma_j\}$ in Algorithm \ref{algo:pbh2} slightly more stringent than the logarithms of the BHq critical values. \begin{proposition} For any $0 < q < 1$, use the cutoffs